-Super Bowl to me in he past was always ALL about the food (okay, I do think some of the ads are funny and the half time show is usually pretty entertaining as well), but then recently the Chiefs started playing way too well and have now ended up in the Super Bowl for the second year in a row!
-So now I have to pay attention to the game as well 😉 Go Chiefs!
+Super Bowl to me in he past was always ALL about the food (okay, I do think some of the ads are funny and the half time show is usually pretty entertaining as well), but then recently the Chiefs started playing way too well and have now ended up in the Super Bowl for the third time in the last 4 years!
+It's maybe time to ALSO pay attention to the game.

 But back to the food because it's obviously still a very important component to a good Super Bowl gathering.
 At the last Chiefs game, I got to devour the classic version of this ham and cheese baked slider recipe, which really only piles up ham and melty cheese in between a halved slab of soft, Hawaiian rolls.
 And then you get that oozy, buttery topping, which is where I fell in love.

 So go ahead, make a batch of these.
-Shoot make a taste test batch now and another for the game on Sunday if you must. 😉 I won’t blame you.
-If you’re in Germany, you can sub the Hawaiian rolls for Brioche or Milchbrötchen and they should taste just as great!
-And finally, don’t forget to make a batch of the Chiefs Cherry Cosmos and have them ready to shake up for the game!
+If you're in Germany, you can sub the Hawaiian rolls for Brioche or Milchbrötchen and they should taste just as great!
+And finally, don't forget to make a batch of the Chiefs Cherry Cosmos and have them ready to shake up for the game!

 The Chiefs playing in the Super Bowl inspired this super delicious red drink with a gold rim!
 However, if a Cosmo was German, he'd sure dress up as this Kirsch version.
 I uses tart cherry juice instead of cranberry juice and a quick, homemade lemon and rosemary syrup instead of the orange liqueur.
 Finally, it's shaken to perfection with the smooth, elegant, Siberian vodka by Mamont.